 - Brand engagement is evident and widespread.
 Today’s customers want to know the brand, and you are the brand in a startup.
 You need to have established interactivity, visibility, and credibility with your customers.
 When your level of engagement is widely recognized, it spreads virally, and you have a critical mass.

 While the last three of these are always relevant, some analysts and investors, like Jason Calacanis, are arguing that customer scale these days can trump revenue as the critical mass.
 Of course, this only works if funding is not an issue, and you are prepared to spend $50 million to get 100 million users.
-In my opinion, most investors still view this model as the exception, and don’t recommend Twitter as a role model other startups.
+In my opinion, most investors still view this model as the exception and don’t recommend Twitter as a role model for other startups.

 I realize that there are businesses today, like web services and social media, that are hard to monetize at all until you have an audience of scale.
 In all businesses, scaling is important, but the question is whether it comes before critical mass or after.
 For either to work, it better be part of your strategy to fit both your levels of commitment and funding from the start.

 Overall, every new business is much like any investment that accrues compound interest over time.
 Your level of engagement, network, product quality, and customers all gather momentum to help you reach that critical mass.
 Your team has to be more productive, your quality better, and you need to make the right decisions to build this momentum.

 Finally, don’t fool yourself into thinking you can relax when you reach this critical mass point.
 Now comes the real challenge of scaling the business return.
 That will probably require more time and more money and will continue indefinitely.
 There is no end to the fun and the challenge for an entrepreneur!